 Design101 Trial Course

 Making a career switch can be scary and paying for a bootcamp is a big investment.
 To get a taste of the UX world before paying for a full-course, Designlab offers Design101.
 You can take it as a complete newcomer to design and UX.
 It is essentially a prerequisite to their full UX course — UX Academy.
-It costs $400 and you can apply that to your UX Academy tuition if you move on.
+It costs $400 (with my discount link) and you can apply that to your UX Academy tuition if you move on.